How to enable and use the Salesforce integration

 - Customize what fields are displayed in the plugin.
 Front company admins can also choose to customize for all teammates.

 - Enforce mandatory fields for custom objects when creating new records (marked with a red *).

 - Click on fields like Full Name, Account Name, or Opportunity Name to view more details in Salesforce.

-- Look up the information of any Contact or Lead using the search bar.
+- Look up the information of any Contact, Lead, Accounts, and Opportunities using the search bar.

 You can edit most fields by hovering over the field and clicking on the pencil icon.
 This will bring up an editing page for that object and any related custom objects.

 Logging emails to people, opportunities, and accounts from the plugin